-The University is governed by the Board of Trustees which consists of thirteen (13) members.
-Six (6) trustees are appointed by the Governor and five (5) trustees are appointed by the State University System of Florida Board of Governors (BOG), subject to confirmation by the Florida Senate.
+The university is governed by the Board of Trustees which consists of thirteen (13) members.
+Six (6) trustees are appointed by the Governor and five (5) trustees are appointed by the Board of Governors, subject to confirmation by the Florida Senate.
 The Presidents of the Faculty Senate and Student Government Association are elected by their bodies and serve a one-year term.
 The other Trustees are appointed for staggered terms of five (5) years.

-As the governing body of the University, the Board of Trustees is charged with policy making for the University.
-The powers and duties of the Board of Trustees are set forth in BOG Regulation 1.001.
+As the governing body of the university, the Board of Trustees is charged with policy making for the university.
+The powers and duties of the Board of Trustees are set forth in Sections 1001.71-1001.74, Florida Statutes.

 Trustees serve without compensation and meet at least quarterly.
 The officers of the Board of Trustees are the chair and vice-chair.
 Each is elected for a term of two (2) years and may be re-elected for one additional consecutive term.
 The President serves as the corporate secretary to the Board of Trustees.
-The President has the responsibility for the day-to-day management of the University.
+The President has the responsibility for the day-to-day management of the university.
 For this reason, one of the most important responsibilities of the Board of Trustees is the selection, retention, and replacement of the President.
-The powers and duties of the President are set forth in FAMU Regulation 1.021.
+The powers and duties of the President are set forth in Section 1001.75, Florida Statutes.